Image Credit: Parna Sil

-“There’s something I need to say about the bundle of stories, though,” said the snake.
-“Each of the stories is folded in small pieces of paper.
-When you unfold each chit, the story will start reading out on its own and put the one who took it out to sleep.
+“There’s something I need to say about the bundle of stories, though,” said the King of the stream.
+“Each of the stories is folded in a piece of paper.
+When you unfold each chit, the story will start reading out on its own and eventually put the one who took it out to sleep.
 Keep that in mind.”

 “Yes,” smiled Maegan.
 “I will.”